 In 1910, Rev. Clinton S. Quin, rector of Grace Episcopal Church in Paducah, organized Boy Scout Troop 1.
 The Boy Scouts of America was incorporated on Feb.
 8 of that year.
 Troop 1 is the seventh-oldest troop in the United States.
 Grace Episcopal Church continues to sponsor the troop, providing meeting facilities and volunteer leadership.
 The troop is a member of the Lincoln Heritage Council, one of the older local councils serving both urban and rural areas in the nation.

 The Boy Scout Troop 1 marker is at 820 Broadway, Paducah.

 More than 2,400 historical markers statewide tell Kentucky’s history.
-More information about the marker application process and a database of markers and their text is available at history.ky.gov/markers.
+More information about the marker application process and a database of markers and their text is available on our markers page.
 Also available on the site is the Explore Kentucky History app, a source of supplemental information about marker topics and virtual tours of markers by theme.
 KHS administers the Kentucky Historical Marker Program in cooperation with the Kentucky Transportation Cabinet.